musty-codified/musty-codified/README.md

 - 👋 Hi, I’m @musty-codified.
 - 👀 I am a professional Software developer with experience building scalable and highly available distributed microservices as well as monoliths.
-I work primarily on things around serer-side development using Java stack.
+I work primarily on things around server-side development using the Java stack.
 My expetise lies in using various Java tools such as Spring, Hibernate, and JPA.

-    I have a strong understanding of modular and object-oriented programming principles and design patterns.
+    I have a solid understanding of modular and object-oriented programming principles and design patterns.
 I am also familiar with SQL and MongoDB databases.

     In addition to my technical skills, I am a team player and communicate honestly and directly.
 I am always eager to learn and continuously improve my skills.